< Go to Carabiner

-This is tied for first place with the Black Diamond Oz or Wild Country Astro as my favorite "lightweight but not tiny" biner and the differences are so small that I would go with whichever biner is cheapest.
-If you want the absolute lightest weight biner, go with CAMP Nano 23 or absolute smallest biner the Metolius FS Mini (23 g).
-But overall, I prefer biners like this one for just about every application because they are small but still easy to handle.
+If you want the absolute lightest weight biner, go with CAMP Nano 23 Carabiner or absolute smallest biner the Metolius FS Mini (23 g).
+But overall, I prefer the Trango SuperFly because it's fairly light, but still easy to handle.

-This is a great lightweight carabiner.
-It feels barely larger than the Black Diamond Oz for the same weight (28g).
-Compared to the old lightweight champion, the Black Diamond Neutrino, this biner feels much bigger but weighs 25 percent less (28 g vs. 36 g).
-This means it is one of the larger lightweight biners out there.
+The Trango SuperFly is a great mid-weight carabiner.
+Similar to competitors like the CAMP Photon Wire, it is full-sized and easy to handle, but won't weight you down like a bulkier product.
+It also has great snappy clipping action and is easy to clip!
 It comes in non-wiregate models also, but they are much heavier.
 I am a big fan of the wiregate version ever since I had a non-wiregate biner break on a fall on El Capitan.
-My suspicion is the biner failed because "biner chatter" caused the gate to open right when the biner was loaded.
-This is much less likely on wire-gate biners because the gate has less mass.
-Also, as with all biners with the wire-gate design the gate is less likely to get frozen shut on alpine routes.
+My suspicion is the biner failed because "gate flutter" caused the gate to open right when the biner was loaded.
+This is much less likely on wiregate biners because the gate has less mass.
+Also, as with all biners with the wiregate design the gate is less likely to get frozen shut on alpine routes.

-I use these biners for everything from sport climbing to big walls.
-They are basically the only biners on my rack other than the Black Diamond Oz, Metolius FS Mini and Wild Country Astro.
-The locking version of the SuperFly is called the Trango SuperFly Screwlock and is also awesome and is the lightest locking biner I know of.
+I have used these biners for everything from sport climbing to big walls, though the nose notch is not ideal for steeper routes.
+They are basically the only biners on my rack other than the Black Diamond Oz, Metolius FS Mini, and Wild Country Astro.
+The locking version of the SuperFly is called the Trango SuperFly Screwlock and is also awesome.

 — Chris McNamara